syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-_Figure_ _32: Code is entered into the Edit Control

 Now, when the closing brace '}' is typed, it gets automatically aligned with the opening brace, as shown in the screenshot below.